 - Project management frameworks are often used to set up projects and align the efforts of stakeholders involved in their execution.

-- There are many types of project management frameworks and methodologies from which to choose, including The PMBOK, PRINCE2, Crystal, Scrum, RUP and others.
+- There are many project methodologies and frameworks to choose from, including PMBOK, PRINCE2, Crystal, Scrum, Critical Chain Project Management, RUP, and others.
 These frameworks have been tested and proven effective by thousands of organizations.

 - Project managers often use Gantt charts when illustrating PM frameworks or methodologies.
 When choosing a framework, you should think about the scope of the project, available resources and training, likely risks and other considerations to help you select the right framework for your project.